Thailand

 The Eyes

-The eyes are large, luminous, and brilliant green — a deep, clear green that the Tamra Maew compares to dewdrops on a lotus leaf.
+The eyes are large and brilliant green — a deep, clear green that the Tamra Maew compares to dewdrops on a lotus leaf.
 The eye color develops fully over the first few years of life; kittens are born with blue eyes that transition through amber before settling into the adult green.
 The eyes are slightly oversized for the face, contributing to the Korat’s characteristic expression of wide, gentle alertness.

 Body